CogDDN: A Cognitive Demand-Driven Navigation with Decision Optimization and Dual-Process Thinking: Method

 \subsection{Demand Matching}

-Objects that fulfill the same human demand in demand-driven navigation share key properties.
-For instance, paintings, houseplants, and statues are suitable candidates for decorating a space, as they enhance visual appeal and complement the intended environment.
-This relationship between human demands and object properties is grounded in universal knowledge.
+A foundational principle of demand-driven navigation is that objects capable of fulfilling the same high-level human demand often share a set of key, underlying properties.
+For instance, paintings, houseplants, and statues are all suitable candidates for decorating a space.
+Although physically distinct, they all enhance visual appeal and complement the ambient environment.
+This intrinsic relationship between abstract human demands and object properties is grounded in commonsense or universal knowledge.

-While LLMs are proficient in reasoning based on instructions and properties, they encounter difficulties when an exact match for a request is unavailable.
-In such cases, LLMs may suggest suboptimal objects.
-For instance, if a user requests, "I need something to hold my flowers," a mug might be suggested despite being a less-than-ideal choice.
-This tendency significantly reduces the model's accuracy in selecting the most suitable object.
-To mitigate this issue, we apply supervised fine-tuning (SFT) to train the LLM, allowing it better to align objects with user requirements.
-This method improves the model's capacity to identify and recommend the most appropriate objects, ensuring it avoids suggesting less optimal options, even when an exact match is not readily apparent.
+While LLMs are proficient at general reasoning based on instructions and properties, they can encounter difficulties when a perfect match for a given request is unavailable in the immediate environment.
+In such cases, standard LLMs may suggest suboptimal or functionally adjacent objects.
+For example, if a user requests, "I need something to hold my flowers", and no vase is present, the model might suggest a mug.
+Although a mug can technically hold water and flowers, it is a less-than-ideal choice domestically.
+This tendency to over-generalize based on basic affordances can significantly reduce the model's accuracy in selecting the most suitable object that aligns with user expectations.
+To mitigate this issue, we employ supervised fine-tuning (SFT) to further train the LLM, allowing it to better align object affordances with nuanced user requirements and contextual appropriateness.
+The fine-tuning enhances the model's capacity to identify and recommend the most fitting objects, ensuring it avoids suggesting less optimal options, even when an exact match is not readily apparent.

-Formally, the Demand Matching module implements a target objects generation function $\mathcal{F : O \rightarrow \mathcal{P}, \mathcal{T}}$, where $\mathcal{O}$ represents the space of observation space including human demands and images, $\mathcal{P}$ is the space of demand properties, and $\mathcal{T}$ is the space of target objects.
-By leveraging a fine-tuned LLM for demand matching, the system benefits from its ability to reason over complex instructions and object properties.
-This capability prevents it from forcing matches between human demands and objects when an exact match is unavailable, ensuring more appropriate suggestions even in ambiguous scenarios.
+Formally, the Demand Matching module implements a target objects generation function $\mathcal{F : O \rightarrow \mathcal{P}, \mathcal{T}}$, where $\mathcal{O}$ represents the space of observation space including the human demands and visual information from images, $\mathcal{P}$ is the latent space of inferred demand properties, and $\mathcal{T}$ is the resulting space of candidate target objects.
+By leveraging a fine-tuned LLM for demand matching, the system benefits from an enhanced ability to reason over complex instructions and subtle object properties.
+This specialized capability prevents it from forcing matches between human demands and available objects when a direct correspondence is absent, ensuring more appropriate suggestions even in ambiguous scenarios.
 Please refer to Appendix ~\ref{appendix:anno_demand} for annotation details.